pcdwr/ArchKataSpring2022/README.md

 * **Ease of use** -
 System will be easy to use by different persona's on different devices
 ### Architecture Principle
-* **Microservice architecture** -
-System will be loosely coupled, extensible, scalable and easily maintainable.
-Microservice Architecuture will be followed
 * **12 Factor App principle** -
 System will be built using 12 factor app principle
 * **Responsive Web Design (RWD)** -